drakegeo/FastSVD-ML-ROM-ArteryFlow/READme.md

 ### Setup

 1. Clone the repository
+2. Check your CUDA version using `nvidia-smi`
+3. Install PyTorch with CUDA support (see above)
-2. Install dependencies from `requirements.txt`
+4. Install dependencies from `requirements.txt`
-3. Prepare your data in the `data/` directory
+5. Prepare your data in the `data/` directory
-4. Configure the model parameters as needed
+6. Configure the model parameters as needed

 ## Usage